 Why participate?

-By joining the app, you will become part of our online community of coral reproduction enthusiasts, and you will receive updates on Caribbean-wide spawning reports
+By registering on Coral Observer, you will become part of our online community of coral reproduction enthusiasts and receive updates on Caribbean-wide spawning reports.

-This is a first of its kind app, designed to streamline time-sensitive data collection
+Coral Observer is a first-of-its-kind app, designed to streamline region-wide biological data collection.

-Your data will contribute to a regional database, facilitating data analysis to understand patterns and trends.
+Your coral spawning data will contribute to a regional database, facilitating data analysis to understand patterns and trends.

 Who can submit data?